My Daily Routine (An Example of How to Find Work-Life Balance)

 Usually, I’ll wake up at around 7 a.m. and immediately start my habit-stacking routine, which includes the following tasks:

-- Making my bed
+- Making my bed (just like the book says to)

 - Washing my face